 Why do we keep the zero in 4.70 after rounding?

 The zero indicates that the number is accurate to the hundredths place.
-Omitting it would suggest rounding only to the tenths place, which changes the meaning It's one of those things that adds up.
-But it adds up..
+Omitting it would suggest rounding only to the tenths place, which changes the meaning Which is the point..

 Can rounding ever produce a less accurate number?